danieledurante/nEM/Election-Data-Tutorial.md

 election <- na.omit(election)
 ```

-Consistent with the analyses in Section 3.1 of the paper: [Durante, D., Canale, A. and Rigon, T. (2017). *A nested expectation-maximization algorithm for latent class models with covariates* \[arXiv:1705.03864v4\]](https://arxiv.org/abs/1705.03864v4), we focus on the latent class model for the `J = 12` categorical evaluations of the candidates Al Gore and George Bush, with the variable `PARTY` (affiliation party) as a covariate in the multinomial logistic regression for the latent classes.
+Consistent with the analyses in Section 3 of the paper: [Durante, D., Canale, A. and Rigon, T. (2018). *A nested expectation-maximization algorithm for latent class models with covariates* \[arXiv:1705.03864v4\]](https://arxiv.org/abs/1705.03864v4), we focus on the latent class model for the `J = 12` categorical evaluations of the candidates Al Gore and George Bush, with the variable `PARTY` (affiliation party) as a covariate in the multinomial logistic regression for the latent classes.
 Using the syntax of the library `poLCA`, this model can be defined as follows:

 ``` r
 f_election <- cbind(MORALG, CARESG, KNOWG, LEADG, DISHONG, INTELG,
                     MORALB, CARESB, KNOWB, LEADB, DISHONB, INTELB) ~ PARTY
 ```

-Estimation with R = 2 latent classes
+Estimation with R = 2 latent classes (not reported in the paper)
 ================

 We perform estimation of the parameters in the above latent class model with covariates under different computational routines (including our novel **nested EM** algorithm), and compare maximization performance along with computational efficiency.

-Consistent with the tutorial analyses in [Linzer and Lewis (2011)](https://www.jstatsoft.org/article/view/v042i10), we first focus on the model with `R = 2` classes.
+Although the assessment with `R = 2` classes is not discussed in the paper, let us first consider this simple scenario and then move to `R = 3`.

 ``` r
 n_c <- 2